StanaAndrei/mxsimso/README.md

 Notes:
 - After making any changes to the code, in any project, run `python setup.py install` command in order to apply them.
 - Because both projects are installed in the same virtual environment, any changes made on one of them, will be automatically visible in the other one as well.
+- If you get an error like: `Cannot import QtWebKitWidgets in PyQt5` please install also PyQtWebEngine in the virtual environment, by using `pip install PyQtWebEngine` command.

 # Usage
 For making a mixed-criticality task scheduling simulation, using GUI (graphical user interface), please follow the next steps: